soodoshll/DistributedEuler/distdgl/README.md

 ## Usage

-Follow the instructions in `DistDGL/examples/pytorch/graphsage/experimental` and copy these files into the workspace directory.
+Follow the instructions in `DistDGL/examples/pytorch/graphsage/experimental` and copy(or link) these files into the workspace directory.

 ### Log format